Quadratic equation solving algorithm

 Description of the algorithm:

-1. Start - our algorithm starts here.
+1. Start - This is where our algorithm begins.

-5. We calculate the delta value.
+5. We calculate the value of delta (Δ).

 12. We print the calculated values of both solutions.